 Instead of trying to finish all these patches at once, focus on building a repeatable process for executing these tactical items and complete a small number of them.
-You can use this smaller of number of patches to evaluate the processes you’ve established and
+You can use this smaller number of patches to evaluate the processes you’ve established and

 As your team executes remediation and mitigation projects, the progress and results of these should also be documented to create an evidence trail.
 This can be especially helpful for potential audits, troubleshooting, and future compliance.